jessamynsmith/Alexa/Echo-Call-Lost-Phone/README.md

 The code was inspired by Alan Cone's brilliant work shared at:

   https://github.com/MrEggsalad/Echo-Call-Lost-Phone

+Refer to https://developer.amazon.com/appsandservices/solutions/alexa/alexa-skills-kit/docs/developing-an-alexa-skill-as-a-lambda-function for more detailed information.

+## <a name="SkillDescription"> Description</a>

 ## <a name="NewAppId"> Create an Alexa Skill to get the Application ID</a>